Transfinite Lyndon words: Rational words

 The next example is used later to illustrate the algorithm.
-The prime factorization of $(a^ω b)^ω a^ω$ is $u_1^ω u_2^ω$ where $u_1 = a^ω b$ and $u_2 = a$.
-Hence, the factorization $x = (a^ω b)^ω ⋅ a^ω$ is a main cut.
-The factorization $x = (a^ω b)^3 ⋅ (a^ω b)^ω a^ω$ is a secondary cut.
-Note that the cut $x = (a^ω b)^3 a^ω ⋅ b (a^ω b)^ω a^ω$ is neither main nor secondary.
+The prime factorization of ${(a^\omega b)}^\omega a^\omega$ is $u_1^\omega u_2^\omega$ where $u_1 = a^\omega b$ and $u_2 = a$.
+Hence, the factorization $x = {(a^\omega b)}^\omega \cdot a^\omega$ is a main cut.
+The factorization $x = {(a^\omega b)}^3 \cdot {(a^\omega b)}^\omega a^\omega$ is a secondary cut.
+Note that the cut $x = {(a^\omega b)}^3 a^\omega \cdot b {(a^\omega b)}^\omega a^\omega$ is neither main nor secondary.

-We can now rephrase Lemmas \ref{lem:factproduct} and~\ref{lem:factomega} in terms of cuts. \begin{corollary} Given two rational words $x$ and~$y$, the main cuts of $xy$ are main cuts of $x$ or~$y$.
-Secondary cuts of~$xy$ are main or secondary cuts of $x$ or~$y$. \end{corollary}
+We can now rephrase Lemmas~\ref{lem:factproduct} and~\ref{lem:factomega} in terms of cuts. \begin{cor} Given two rational words $x$ and~$y$, the main cuts of $xy$ are main cuts of $x$ or~$y$.
+Secondary cuts of~$xy$ are main or secondary cuts of $x$ or~$y$. \end{cor}

-The statement of the previous corollary means that if $u⋅v$ is a main of~$xy$ then there exists a main cut $u⋅v'$ of~$x$ with $v = v'y$ or there exists a main cut $u'⋅v$ of~$y$ with $u = xu'$.
+The statement of the previous corollary means that if $u\cdot v$ is a main of~$xy$ then there exists a main cut $u\cdot v'$ of~$x$ with $v = v'y$ or there exists a main cut $u'\cdot v$ of~$y$ with $u = xu'$.
 Note that some main cuts of~$x$ and~$y$ may not give rise to cuts of~$xy$.
 A similar comment could be made after the following corollary.

-\begin{corollary} Given a rational word~$y$, the main cuts of $y^ω$ are main cuts of~$y$.
+\begin{cor} Given a rational word~$y$, the main cuts of $y^\omega$ are main cuts of~$y$.
 Furthermore, all occur within the prefix~$y$.
-Secondary cuts of~$y^ω$ are main or secondary cuts of~$y$. \end{corollary}
+Secondary cuts of~$y^\omega$ are main or secondary cuts of~$y$. \end{cor}